PIRATES OF THE CARIBBEAN: ON STRANGER TIDES

 The one cast member who takes the opportunity to fill the gap is Geoffrey Rush who has the time of his life and chews the scenery in the way that only Geoffrey Rush can.
 Series newcomer Ian McShane also rises to the fore and has a ball in the role, even if at the end the film never does enough to build Blackbeard out as the nemesis he should have been.
 Similarly, Johnny Depp seems more subdued as Captain Jack this time the performance lacks the eccentricity he gave it in the past and seems a relative sleepwalk through for him.
 Nevertheless, it is these four actors Johnny Depp, Geoffrey Rush, Ian McShane and Penelope Cruz that keep On Stranger Tides latter three-quarters moving by rising to light the film up with their presence.

-Since On Stranger Tides, two further Pirates of the Caribbean films have been announced, purportedly to begin with Pirates of the Caribbean: Dead Men Tell No Tales (2017).
+Since On Stranger Tides, two further Pirates of the Caribbean films have been announced, beginning with Pirates of the Caribbean: Dead Men Tell No Tales/Pirates of the Caribbean: Salazars Revenge (2017).